ymyke/cardio/README.md

   copies that get produced in a fight.
 How?
 Add some copy flag?

 - Add more locations
-  - Skill transfer: Transfer the skill of a card to another.
-Sacrificing the first card
 - Add more cards
 - Refine FightLocation and Computerstrategy so the game becomes harder and harder as the rungs increase.